5 Things to Know About the iPadOS 14.4.2 Update

 The company’s confirmed a new iPadOS 14.5 update and the software is currently in beta testing ahead of an official release later this year.

+Apple’s confirmed a “Spring Loaded” launch event for April 20th and we expect the iPadOS 14.5 update to emerge in and around that date.

 iPadOS 14.5 is a milestone upgrade which means it will carry new features, bug fixes, and security patches on board.
+It’s a substantial upgrade for iPad, iPad Pro, iPad mini, and iPad Air users.

 For more on iPadOS 14.5 and the beta, check out our guide.